Three Sony AM/FM Radios – ICF-506 – ICF-19 – ICF-801

 Comparison To ICF-506 Above: As I was working on the ICF-506 review I became aware of the apparently very similar ICF-19.
 In fact, the radio looks identical in concept to the 506 except it has a plastic grille instead of a metal one, a carry strap instead of the (preferable) fold down handle, it has no built-in AC power supply (and in fact no external power input jack at all), its cabinet is about ¼” deeper, and it runs on D cells rather than the AA cells of the 506, therefore boasting a much greater specified battery run time of 290 – 400 hours depending on volume and AM or FM mode.
 I would say this makes the ICF-506 better suited for AC use while the ICF-19 would be better for battery use.

 The ICF-19 has a rated output of 500 mw…close to the 640 mw of the ICF-506 but in use I would say they sound identical – I could discern no differences between the sound quality or volume of these two radios.
 AM and FM Reception was also identical and I suspect they use the same or at least a closely related DSP chip.
 All of my other comments on the ICF-506 can be applied to the ICF-19…they act and feel like the same radio other than the differences I’ve pointed out.
 The take-away is that the longer battery life makes the ICF-19 preferable to the ICF-506 if you are usually going to use the radio on batteries…but why did Sony omit the great carry handle of the 506?

-Sony ICF-801 Here’s an old-school Sony model which was introduced several years ago but is still available through several sources.
+Sony ICF-801 Here’s an old-school Sony model which was introduced several years ago but may still available through several sources.
 Designed for the Japanese market this radio was never sold by Sony directly in the US, although it has become available here through Amazon, eBay and many of the usual on-line sellers.
 I thought it was worth including in this report because it is the same category of radio as the two above – but in terms of performance it is quite different.